 - Dr Rebecca Ford, Chancellor’s Fellow and Research Director of the UK’s Energy Revolution Research Consortium (EnergyREV), University of Strathclyde’s Centre for Energy Policy

 - Dr Graeme Sweeney, Chairman of the Board, Children’s Investment Fund Foundation (Event Chair)

 - Professor Karen Turner, Director, University of Strathclyde’s Centre for Energy Policy

-NECCUS is launching a programme of monthly webinars to engage with its members and wider stakeholders around developments to mitigate industrial carbon emissions through CCUS, electrification and use of hydrogen as a clean source of energy.
-Each of these is essential if we are to achieve net zero carbon emissions by 2045 in Scotland and 2050 in the rest of the UK.
+NECCUS launched a programme of monthly webinars to engage with its members and wider stakeholders around developments to mitigate industrial carbon emissions through CCUS, electrification and use of hydrogen as a clean source of energy.
+Each of these are essential if we are to achieve net zero carbon emissions by 2045 in Scotland and 2050 in the rest of the UK.

 The purpose of the programme is to:

 - Raise awareness of new technology, economic and policy developments impacting the roadmap to net zero

 - Discuss gaps in our current approach to net zero and identify potential solutions

 - Capture stakeholder opinion on developments and remaining gaps and coordinate feedback to both Scottish and UK Governments